 Strengthening Opportunities for Historically Underserved Students: Effective Programs and Practices

-The Federal Programs and Exceptional Student Services Units, in collaboration with the Office of Turnaround at the Colorado Department of Education will be hosting the fourth annual Equity & Excellence Conference on October 24-25 at the DoubleTree Hotel in Denver, Colorado.
-The theme of this year’s conference is strengthening historically underserved students’ opportunities through effective programs and practices.
-The goal of the conference is to provide district and school leaders the opportunity to deeply explore and learn about evidence-based practices in a collaborative setting, and walk away inspired to advance equity.
+The Federal Programs and Exceptional Student Services Units, in collaboration with the Office of Turnaround at the Colorado Department of Education hosted the fourth annual Equity & Excellence Conference on October 24-25 at the DoubleTree Hotel in Denver, Colorado.
+The theme for the conference was strengthening historically underserved students’ opportunities through effective programs and practices.
+The goal of the conference was to provide district and school leaders the opportunity to deeply explore and learn about the evidence-based practices in a collaborative setting, and walk away inspired to advance equity.

 CDE encourages districts to assemble teams that represent LEA and school levels, and involve staff who manage or implement ESEA and IDEA initiatives.
 Teams should be no more than 4 people.

 Who: District teams, including LEA and School Building Leaders, Federal Programs Directors, Special Education Directors

 What: Opportunity for educators to learn, collaborate and grow